Ohio Fertility Clinic Says 4,000 Eggs And Embryos Destroyed When Freezer Failed

 "We understand that our patients are grieving and we grieve with them.
 Clearly, we can't give back what was lost.
 We hope to help them recover some of that loss through the medical and emotional support services we have offered.
 I can't say it any more plainly: we failed our fertility clinic patients.
 We are sorry.
 I am sorry.
 And we are going to everything we can to regain our patients' trust."

 The first court hearing in the matter was held on Monday.
-The Plain Dealer reports that 57 plaintiffs have come forward thus far, and 22 lawsuits have been filed against the hospital.
+The Plain Dealer reports that 57 plaintiffs have come forward thus far and that 22 lawsuits have been filed against University Hospitals.
 It remains to be seen whether class action status will be granted.

-One couple who lost their embryos, Jeremy and Kate Plants, told the Plain Dealer in an email that the hospital's letter and video were "horrifying."
+One couple who lost their embryos, Jeremy and Kate Plants, told the Plain Dealer in an email that the hospital system's letter and video were "horrifying."

 "We had accepted that our embryos were lost, but our hearts break for those who were holding on to hope that their embryos were still alive," Jeremy Plants wrote.

-He also criticized the hospital for not resolving its problems sooner.
+He also criticized University Hospitals for not resolving its problems sooner.

 "What were they thinking," he asked, "and why was nothing done before this disaster happened?"